 Should GM be labeled?
 Is organic healthier?
 Does glyphosate cause cancer?
 Do you put your kids at risk if you feed them meat or is the cave-man diet the way to go?
 Your good friend and neighbor thinks Gwyneth Paltrow is right about all this stuff, is she correct?

-Today the Government of Canada announced a policy that, when put into legislation, will provide farmers and shippers with a more accountable and reliable grains transportation system.
+Today the Government of Canada introduced legislation that will move us towards a more accountable and reliable grains transportation system.
 This is good news for everyone involved – including our customers.